dmgerow/manufacturing-cloud-connector-for-sales/README.md

 ## Setup and Usage

+**Important: This needs to be added to a flow or a trigger to work.
+There is no automation included in this package.**

 This code can be installed via managed package, or installed directly from source.
 In order to install this, your org must have:

 - [Quotes enabled](https://help.salesforce.com/s/articleView?id=sf.quotes_enable.htm&type=5)